dust007/CarND-Behavioral-Cloning-P3/writeup_template.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

+![alt text][image1]

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to steering back to road once reaching the lane line.
+These images show what a recovery looks like starting from right to left :

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image3]
-![alt text][image4]
-![alt text][image5]

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would help train the model for making both left and right turns, while simulator mostly gave left turns (counter clockwise lap).
 For example, here is an image that has then been flipped:

-![alt text][image6]
+![alt text][image1]
-![alt text][image7]
+![alt text][image4]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 30078 number of data points.
+I then preprocessed this data by normalizing RGB channels, and cropping off top and bottom part of the image.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 4 as evidenced by that epoch 4 gave the lowest validation loss.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.